krasa/StringManipulation/README.md

                 (Does not work in column mode)
             </li>
             <li>Inverted Grep</li>
+            <li>Group by Grep - matched lines will be separated from not matched</li>
             <li>Trim</li>
             <li>Replace whitespaces with a single space char</li>
             <li>Remove all spaces</li>